-The Stateful Packet Inspection (SPI) Firewall protects your network and computers against attacks and intrusions.
+The Stateful Packet Inspection (SPI) firewall protects your network and computers against attacks and intrusions.
 A stateful packet firewall carefully inspects incoming traffic packets, looking for known exploits such as malformed, oversized, or out-of-sequence packets.
-The firewall should only be disabled in special circumstances, such as when troubleshooting application issues.
+The firewall should be disabled only in special circumstances, such as when you are troubleshooting application issues.